OCA/manufacture/mrp_production_filter_lot/README.rst

 To use this module:

 #.
 Produce a production order containing raw materials that are tracked by lots.
 #.
-In the production popup you will notice that the lots available
+In the lots popup of each line you will notice that the lots available
    to select are the lots in the source location of the raw materials that have any availability.

 Bug Tracker